-Christchurch, located on the east coast of New Zealand's South Island, is a captivating destination that offers a blend of natural beauty and a vibrant city centre.
+Moving to Christchurch, located on the east coast of New Zealand's South Island, is an appealing proposition for many expats, as the city offers a harmonious blend of natural beauty and vibrant city centre living.

-Expats considering moving to Christchurch can now experience the fruits of these efforts, with a revitalised city centre and a range of stunning natural landscapes to explore.
+Expats considering moving to Christchurch can now experience the fruits of these efforts, with a revitalised metropolitan area and a range of stunning natural landscapes to explore.
 Whether they want to immerse themselves in the city's rich culture, enjoy outdoor activities or indulge in culinary delights, Christchurch has something for people from all walks.

 Living as an expat in Christchurch

 Since the earthquakes, the local economy has recovered substantially and is showing signs of steady growth.
-With a solid base in agriculture and tourism and a growing IT sector, expats have plenty of career opportunities.
-Predictably, expats with civil engineering and construction expertise are in high demand.
+With a solid base in agriculture and tourism and a growing IT sector, you’ll have plenty of opportunities to find work, especially if you have experience in engineering or construction.

 New Zealanders are well travelled and tend to get along well with foreigners, which means most expats find it easy to make friends and assimilate into the culture.
 As in the rest of New Zealand, expats living in Christchurch enjoy a high standard of living.
 Christchurch boasts a balanced lifestyle of city living with plenty of beautiful greenery for those that enjoy a bit of fresh air.